akapoor13/budget/README.md

 valid JSON object.

 The script reads the input CSV as-is and sends all column values to the Chat API for classification.
-The normalized output includes the original `Date`, `Description`, and `Amount` columns when present and always appends `Category` and `Subcategory`.
-Missing base columns are left blank in the output.
+The normalized output preserves all original columns and adds `Company`, `Category`, and `Subcategory` to each row.
+Missing values are left blank when necessary.